If readers don’t care who writes the books, Amazon will fill the store with its own.

 Authors won’t just be competing with other indies, traditional publishers, or rapid-release farms.
 They’ll be competing with the platform itself.

-So who survives?
+So who can survive this?

-The vulnerable authors won’t.
+Sadly, the vulnerable authors won’t.

 - Generic trope recyclers